josesantoscorte/pp-winget-install/README.md

 # pp-winget-install

-A scrypt to automate the installation of my day to day programs.
+A script to automate the installation of my day to day programs.

 ![Menu](./menu.png)